emmettng/emmettng/content/haskell/Test-quickcheck.md

 ---
 title: "Quickcheck"
 date: 2020-04-08T17:12:25+08:00
-draft: true
+draft: false
 ---

 # .
 WHY Quickcheck

-- Hspec focus on individual cases
+- Hspec to evaluate given test cases.
-  - we need to choose input and predict output of the function being tested explicitly manually.
+  - Construct test case and choose input and predict output manually.
   ```
     spec :: Spec
     spec = do
         describe "Some functionality A" $
             it "can do this" (1+1) `shouldBe` 2
   ```
-  > function (+) should act as expected.
+  > This is the test case of function `(+)`.

-- Quichcheck focus on `properties`
+- Quichcheck care about `properties`
-  - Function being tested should satisfy certain property on a given set.
+  - Function being tested should satisfy certain property on a set of test cases.
+  - Test cases are auto generated.
   ```
     prop_RevRev xs = reverse (reverse xs) == xs
       where types = xs::[Int]